Terminal lucidity: Ongoing research

-A study by NYU Langone Health in collaboration with the NIA which began in 2022 and is set to end in 2025 "aims to establish methods for measuring episodes of lucidity" in people with severe end-stage dementia.
+A study by NYU Langone Health in collaboration with the NIA which began in 2022 and is set to end in 2026 "aims to establish methods for measuring episodes of lucidity" in people with severe end-stage dementia.

-The Penn Program on Precision Medicine for the Brain (P^{3}MB) have several current projects in the works in partnership with various organizations such as the Alzheimer's Association, the CDC, and the NIA.
+The Penn Program on Precision Medicine for the Brain (P^{3}MB) have several current projects in partnership with various organizations such as the Alzheimer's Association, the CDC, and the NIA.
 Undertaking a multidisciplinary approach, P^{3}MB conducts and participates in various research involving neurological diseases with the aim to potentially translate new discoveries into clinical practice.
 Their discoveries have the potential to influence the current understanding of terminal lucidity.

 BioMed Central's Molecular Neurodegeneration journal explores the neurological implications of terminal and paradoxical lucidity, and the possibility that the sudden recovery of mental clarity may suggest that it is possible to recover functions previously thought to be lost in later stages of dementia.
-The study discusses a possible treatment to memory-related diseases which involves microdosage of N, N-dimethyltryptamine (DMT), a natural hallucinogen, to promote neuroplasticity and "reopen" the brain's critical learning window, paired with learning and behavioral training.
+The study discusses a possible treatment to memory-related diseases which involves microdosage of dimethyltryptamine (DMT), a natural hallucinogen, to promote neuroplasticity and "reopen" the brain's critical learning window, paired with learning and behavioral training.
 This process is being explored as a potential treatment for Alzheimer's disease, though as of 2024 further research is still required to ensure safety and determine long-term effects.